nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > Next command

 ## 3.1.17 Clear the data : `clear`
-You can clear your entire todo list
+You can clear your entire to-do list

 _Format:_
 `clear`